Nakajima Ki-6: Operational history

-The first Super Universal was brought to Japan in components and was assembled by Nakajima for Japan Air Transport, the national airline of the Empire of Japan from 1928 to 1938.
-Under license production, Nakajima replaced the engine with a 336 kW Bristol Jupiter radial engine, also license-built in Japan, and later by its own Nakajima Kotobuki 343 kW engine.
+The first Super Universal was brought to Japan in components and assembled by Nakajima for Japan Air Transport, the national airline of the Empire of Japan from 1928-38.
+Under license production, Nakajima replaced the engine with a 336 kW Bristol Jupiter radial engine, also license-built in Japan and, later, by its own Nakajima Kotobuki 343 kW engine.

 Nakajima's production began in September 1930, with the first aircraft delivered in March 1931.
 Production ended in October 1936, but the total number of aircraft built is unknown.
 Nakajima also sub-licensed additional production to its subsidiary Manshūkoku Hikōki Seizo KK in Manchukuo, which also produced an unknown number of units.
 The first military Super Universals were introduced into service following Japan's invasion of Manchuria in 1931 when the Imperial Japanese Army commandeered seven Super Universals from the Japan Air Transport Company.

-In 1932, the Imperial Japanese Army Air Force decided to acquire its own transports, which it designated as the Army Type 95 Training Aircraft under the former aircraft naming nomenclature system, or Ki-6 under the new system.
+In 1932, the Imperial Japanese Army Air Force decided to acquire its own transports, which it designated as the Army Type 95 Training Aircraft under the former aircraft naming nomenclature system or Ki-6 under the new system.
 The first aircraft was delivered as a flying ambulance fitted with two stretchers and three seats.
-This was followed by an order for 20 trainers to be used for training pilots, gunners, bombardiers and wireless operators.
+This was followed by an order for twenty trainers to be used for training pilots, gunners, bombardiers, and wireless operators.

-The Imperial Japanese Navy Air Service also ordered 20 Ki-6s, re-designating the aircraft as the Navy Fokker Land-Based Reconnaissance Aircraft or in short C2N1 when used for land-based operations and an additional 30 Navy Fokker Reconnaissance Seaplane or in short C2N2, which were fitted with a floatplane.
+The Imperial Japanese Navy Air Service also ordered twenty Ki-6s, re-designating the aircraft as the Navy Fokker Land-Based Reconnaissance Aircraft or, in short, C2N1 when used for land-based operations, and an additional thirty Navy Fokker Reconnaissance Seaplane or, in short, C2N2, which were fitted with a floatplane.
 The naval version had a larger cabin and was used on reconnaissance and military transport missions.

 The aircraft built in Japan were used for both civil and military roles with some remaining in operation until after World War II.